Budget 2020: What do we know?

 Motoring

-The taxing of motor vehicles is expected to change quite significantly with new measures due to be announced tomorrow.
+The taxing of motor vehicles is expected to change quite significantly with new measures due to be announced.

 An average new diesel car, with an NOx level of 43mg/km, would face charges via increased VRT of €215, €323 and €430 respectively, while the average new petrol car would face €115, €173 and €230.
 The charge would likely be significantly higher for used imports.